Annafannatics/Annabot/README.md

 About

-Annabot is an interactive, conversation-based tool that helps healthcare staff structure organizational challenges using a design thinking approach.
+Annabot is an interactive, conversation-based tool that helps healthcare staff structure organisational challenges using a Design approach.
 It guides users through completing a Design Canvas, making the process engaging rather than feeling like just another form to fill out.

 The project is part of the Annafannatics initiative, which aims to improve organisational processes in healthcare by applying co-design methodologies that distinguish between medical and organisational decision-making.
 Medical decisions should clearly be made with the most amount of education and experience.
 Solutions for problems with services and processes should be made with the users of these services and processes and involve the deep knowledge of the humans on the frontline of our organisations.